Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 You’ll find the Layout/Theme in the right-hand sidebar when you don’t have any element selected.

-Here, you can change your primary and secondary background and text color, the colors that appear in your charts, and add in border colors.
+Here, you can change your primary and secondary background and text color, the colors that appear in your charts, and add border colors.

 These are pretty cool features that allow you to match your dashboard to your brand.
 Incorporate colors from your logo or website to make it reflect your specific brand.